jackweinbender/sweetpeonies.com/_posts/2012-06-08-wedding-flower-girl-headband.markdown

 layout: post
 author: tiffany
 title: "Wedding + Flower Girl Headband"
-assets: /assets/images2012-06-08wedding-flower-girl-headband
+assets: /assets/images/2012-06-08-wedding-flower-girl-headband/
 categories:
+- Flowers
+- In The Garden
+- The Farm
+tags:
+- Flower Girl
-- flowers
+- Flower Headband
-- in the garden
+- Flowers
+- Head Dress
-- the farm
+- Wedding
 ---

 This past week, the flower farm crew learned to stretch our imaginations a little bit farther than usual.
 This was the first time we were asked to arrange two weddings on the same day, and to make it a bit more interesting…two vastly different color palettes and settings.